Uber Account Hacked? Here Are Your Next Steps

 How to protect your Uber account

 The best way to keep your Uber account from getting hacked is to follow some basic online security best practices.
-These will help you stay safe online and ensure that your privacy and security stay as protected as possible across all your accounts.
+These will help you stay safe online and ensure that your privacy and security are as protected as possible across all your accounts.

 Here are some tips.

-• Use strong passwords: Strong passwords should be long (the more characters, the harder it is to crack with software).
+• Use strong passwords.
+Strong passwords should be long (the more characters, the harder it is to crack with software).
 They should contain a combination of uppercase and lowercase letters, numbers, and symbols.
 Never use kids’ names or other personally identifiable phrases — ideally, the password won’t be a “real word” at all.

-• Don’t share your passwords or accounts: Once the password is in someone else’s hands, you lose control over what happens to it.
+• Don’t share your passwords or accounts.
+Once the password is in someone else’s hands, you lose control over what happens to it.
 Even well-meaning people slip up sometimes.
 Spouses would be the one exception.

-• Don’t be afraid to change your passwords: If you suspect your account might have been compromised, change your password immediately.
+• Don’t be afraid to change your passwords.
+If you suspect your account might have been compromised, change your password immediately.

-• Use a reputable antivirus program: A good antivirus can help keep your accounts and information safe and root out malware.
+• Use a reputable antivirus program.
+A good antivirus can help keep your accounts and information safe and root out malware.

-• Keep your device’s operating system and apps updated: Software updates can be annoying, but they often contain critical fixes for security vulnerabilities.
+• Keep your device’s operating system and apps updated.
+Software updates can be annoying, but they often contain critical fixes for security vulnerabilities.

 Can my Uber account be hacked?